ismailceylan/restorm/README.md

 GET /api/v1.0/posts?limit=10&page=2&paginate=length-aware
 ```

-We can use `posts` collection which is a basic (not paginated) collection to get the next page of posts or we keep going to use the same paginator instance to access same models placed on `posts` with extra pagination functionality.
+We can use `posts` collection which is a basic (not paginated) collection to get the posts or we keep going to use the same paginator instance to access same models placed on `posts` with extra pagination functionality.

 ## Conditional Queries
 Sometimes, we might want to add a constraint to our query.
 To do this, we can use the `when` method.
 The first argument is a boolean expression, and the second is a callback function.
 The callback will receive query builder instance and the condition flag's value as arguments.